Any time you have a large group of kids, you’ll have germs.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Even at the cleanest day-care centers, kids inevitably put dirty hands and toys in their mouth, rub their eyes or otherwise pick up any number of “day-care diseases.”
-According to Dr. Sniderman, the most common are:
+Even at the cleanest daycare centers, kids inevitably put dirty hands and toys in their mouths, says pediatrician Amy Sniderman, MD.
+They rub their eyes or otherwise, picking up any number of common “daycare diseases,” including:

 No, says Dr. Sniderman, who frequently answers these questions from concerned parents:

-“It may feel that way, at least at first,” says Dr. Sniderman.
+“It may feel that way, at least at first,” Dr. Sniderman says.
 “But most kids get the same germs at one time or another.”

-“In my practice, it seems that kids who didn’t go to day care early on get sick more often once they start school,” says Dr. Sniderman.
+“In my practice, it seems that kids who didn’t go to daycare early on get sick more often once they start school,” Dr. Sniderman says.

 2. Does exposure to germs at a young age strengthen a child’s immune system?

 In theory, yes.
-Once your child has been exposed to a virus, his immune system programs itself to fight it off next time.
-He develops antibodies to combat that particular virus strain.
+Once your child has been exposed to a virus, their immune system programs itself to fight it off next time.
+They develop antibodies to combat that particular virus strain.

 Unfortunately, each virus has multiple, even hundreds of strains.
-That’s why catching one cold doesn’t prevent you from catching another, warns Dr. Sniderman.
+That’s why catching one cold doesn’t prevent you from catching another, Dr. Sniderman explains.